benlongcp/py-game/README.md

 ---

-Enjoy HOLE BALL — the ultimate topographical physics arena!
+Enjoy BOXHOLE — the ultimate topographical physics arena!
 - Real-time frame rate display at the bottom center of the window
 - Updates every second showing current performance
 - Semi-transparent background for easy reading